JerryD24/MonolithicQuizAppUsingSpringBoot/README.md

-# MonolithicQuizAppUsingSpringBoot
+MonolithicQuizAppUsingSpringBoot

 1) This is a quiz app using SpringBoot which is based on Monolithic Architecture.

+2) This app only consists of backend part which is written in SpringBoot using Lambok and JPA Repository with implementation of controller layer, service layer and dao layer.

-2) In this app MySQL is used for database and a table is created as described below.
+3) In this app MySQL is used, 'train' is database name and a table named 'question' is created as described below.
 +-----------------+--------------+------+-----+---------+----------------+
 | Field           | Type         | Null | Key | Default | Extra          |
 +-----------------+--------------+------+-----+---------+----------------+